China slams damning UN rights report on Xinjiang as 'illegal, null and void' | Politics

 China slams damning UN rights report on Xinjiang as 'illegal, null and void'

-Taken by surprise over the release of UN Human Rights assessment accusing China of ''serious human rights violations'' against Uygur Muslims in the restive Xinjiang province, Beijing on Thursday denounced it as a US-orchestrated report to contain it and termed the damning document as ''illegal, null and void.''
-The much-awaited report by outgoing UN human rights chief Michelle Bachelet, who earlier visited Xinjiang after a long diplomatic tussle with Beijing, was released by her in Geneva in dramatic fashion, much to the surprise of China which had studiously opposed its release.
+Taken by surprise over the release of UN Human Rights assessment accusing China of ''serious human rights violations'' against Uygur Muslims in the restive Xinjiang province disregarding its fierce opposition, Beijing on Thursday denounced it as a US-orchestrated report to contain it and termed the damning document as ''illegal, null and void.''
+The much-awaited report by outgoing UN human rights chief Michelle Bachelet, who earlier visited Xinjiang after a long diplomatic tussle with Beijing, was released by her in Geneva in a dramatic fashion, much to the surprise of China which had studiously opposed its release.

 ''The so-called assessment is orchestrated and produced by the US and some western forces.
 It is completely illegal and null and void,'' Chinese Foreign Ministry spokesman Wang Wenbin told a media briefing here while slamming the report.